What is the Lemuel Shattuck Hospital?

 What will happen to the patients who are currently receiving care at Shattuck during the transition?

-What is the Newton Pavilion and why was it selected?
+What is the East Newton Pavilion and why was it selected?

-The Newton Pavilion, located on East Newton Street in the South End, is a medical facility owned and operated by Boston Medical Center (BMC).
+The East Newton Pavilion, located on East Newton Street in the South End, is a medical facility formerly owned and operated by Boston Medical Center.
 It was for sale as a result of BMC’s consolidation plans and requires limited renovation to accommodate Shattuck’s inpatient and outpatient services.
-The Newton Pavilion site also provides a unique opportunity for potential collaboration with BMC, DMH’s Solomon Carter Fuller Mental Health Center, and neighboring academic institutions, as well as the opportunity for continued collaboration with Tufts.
+The East Newton Pavilion site also provides a unique opportunity for potential collaboration with BMC, DMH’s Solomon Carter Fuller Mental Health Center, and neighboring academic institutions, as well as the opportunity for continued collaboration with Tufts.

 Why can’t Shattuck Hospital be renovated?